lex-node/governance/constitution/constitution.md

 3.4.
 By consenting to this Constitution, all Parties waive their right to resolve any controversy in any manner other than defined in this Constitution.
 EACH PARTY HEREBY IRREVOCABLY WAIVES ALL RIGHT TO TRIAL BY JURY IN ANY ACTION, PROCEEDING OR COUNTERCLAIM WHETHER BASED ON CONTRACT, TORT OR OTHERWISE ARISING OUT OF OR RELATING TO THIS CONSTITUTION, THE DAO, OR THE MATTERS CONTEMPLATED HEREBY OR THE ACTIONS OF SUCH PARTIES IN THE NEGOTIATION, ADMINISTRATION, PERFORMANCE AND ENFORCEMENT HEREOF.

 [NOTE TO SELF: CHOICE OF LAW?]
 [NOTE TO SELF: BEEF UP ARBITRATION PROVISIONS ('final, binding and determinative resolution' etc.)]
+###LIABILITY LIMITATIONS
+No Personal Liability.
+Except as otherwise provided by applicable Legal Requirement or expressly in Constitution, no Council Member or other participant in the Pocket DAO will be obligated personally for any debt, obligation, or other Liability of the Pocket DAO or the Council, whether arising in contract, tort, or otherwise, solely by reason of being a Council Member, participant in the Pocket DAO or User.
+To the extent that any Council Member has any liability in connection with the Council, all of such Council Member’s liabilities shall be limited to such Council Member’s Governance Stake.
+The immediately preceding sentence shall constitute a compromise to which all Council Members, Pocket DAO participants and other Users have consented.
+Notwithstanding anything contained herein to the contrary, the foregoing limitations shall not apply with respect to any fraud or a knowing and intentional violation of this Constitution or any applicable Legal Requirement by a Council Member.
+No Right of Partition.
+No Council Member, Pocket DAO Participant or other User shall have the right to seek or obtain partition by court decree or operation of law of, or the right to personally own or use, any of the Council On-Chain Treasury or funds of the Pocket Foundation.

 # Definitions
 * **Access Control List (ACL):** a permission framework used by Pocket Core to control which accounts can submit Governance Transactions, such as transferring funds from the Council On-Chain Treasury, burning funds in the Council On-Chain Treasury, updating On-Chain parameters, and activating Protocol Upgrades.